Organa-DNA/dna/_docs/economic-model.md

 What about risk pooling?
 What if someone gets in financial trouble?
 -------------------------------------------------

 What if a Member can't find a client for an extended period?
 Or what if a client suddenly goes bankrupt and doesn't pay?
-What if a consultant gets seriously sick?
+What if an adviser gets seriously sick?

 In a "normal" consulting company, Members get their salary every month and the employer needs to prepare for risks using things like cash buffers and insurances.
 But Organa is more like a bunch of collaborating independents, and we leave it up to each individual to manage their own levels of risk.